 - Romania Without Orphans Alliance to mobilize the Church and State in Romania to care for the vulnerable around them.

-Together with our staff of over 35 Romanians, our western missionaries, and volunteers from Romania, America, Northern Ireland, Holland, and all over the European Union, we remain steadfastly devoted to our calling to build God’s kingdom through this platform of orphan care.
+Together with our Romanian staff, our western missionaries, and volunteers from Romania, America, Australia, Holland, and all over the European Union, we remain steadfastly devoted to our calling to build God’s kingdom through this platform of orphan care.
 Please come and experience the life-change this livada has to offer for yourself.
 It could change your life.
 It has certainly changed ours.

 For Fruit That Will Last,

 There are an estimated 100,000 abandoned children and 400,000 highly at-risk vulnerable Gypsy children in Romania today.
 UNICEF reports that the abandonment rate has remained unchanged in the past 30 years.

 Livada’s holistic approach begins by nurturing orphans in the cradle and ends with them becoming faithful, interdependent, contributing members of society.
 The platform of all programs is a discipleship process leading to life change and personal responsibility.

 Today there are four major departments of our local ministry:

 - Full-time, Family-Style Residential care.
 This is made up of private group homes, mentor apartments, and foster care.

 - Cradle Care to abandoned infants and toddlers in hospital wards, foster care and adoption.